Under-21 EURO preview: All Thursday's opening games including France vs Italy, Czechia vs England, Germany vs Israel

 Still, they have a team not short of top-level experience with the likes of Curtis Jones, Harvey Elliott, Emile Smith Rowe and Anthony Gordon involved, though their qualifying top scorer Folarin Balogun has since decided to represent the United States.

 Germany had never won the U21 title before their 2009 success with the likes of Manuel Neuer, Jérôme Boateng, Mats Hummels, Sami Khedira and Mesut Özil.
-But they have triumphed in two of the last three editions and both Youssoufa Moukoko and Josha Vagnoman were part of the 2021 winning squad (though Moukoko did not play due to injury and Vagnoman was an unused sub in the final).
+But they have triumphed in two of the last three editions and both Youssoufa Moukoko and Josha Vagnoman were part of the 2021-winning squad.
 Moukoko was at the 2022 senior FIFA World Cup, while Kevin Schade comes direct from UEFA EURO 2024 qualifying.

 Regular captain (and another 2021 winner) Jonathan Burkardt is out injured, meaning Yann-Aurel Bisseck wears the armband, while Patrick Osterhagen, Jan Thielmann, Ansgar Knauff and Jordan Beyer were also ruled out pre-tournament.
 Noah Atubolu was confirmed on Wednesday as starting keeper by coach Antonio di Salvo, who assisted Stefan Kuntz in the triumphs of 2017 and 2021.